EFLM bursary recipients to attend the 3rd EFLM-EUMS Congress “Laboratory Medicine at the Clinical Interface” - EuroLabFocus 2014

 14th EFLM Continuing Postgraduate Course in Clinical Chemistry and Laboratory Medicine - Dubrovnik, October 25-26, 2014

-We look forward to welcome you in Dubrovnik!
+We look forward to welcoming you in Dubrovnik!

-This is to announce that EFLM is promoting 5 bursaries for young scientists attending the:
+July 2, 2014 - This is to announce that EFLM is promoting a bursaries programme for young scientists attending the EFLM Course in Dubrovnik.

 Applications must be accompanied with: